Tenancies of Unlimited Duration

 Where consent is not given, the legal protections that were in place prior to 11 June 2022 will continue to apply.

 The Residential Tenancies Board intends to create a template notice for landlords that they can download from its website and complete to inform tenants that the landlord consents to the tenancy becoming a Tenancy of Unlimited Duration.
 The notice will include information for the landlord and tenant to explain the effect of the landlord giving such consent.
-The notice is available to download here.
+The notice is available to download below,

 Yes, the landlord does not have to give a reason as to why the tenancy is ending if a tenancy has lasted less than 6 months.